This page describes the Java software developed by the members of the LAW.

-In Paradoxical Effects in PageRank Incremental Computations (Internet Math., 2(3):387-404, 2005), we studied the way PageRank evolves during a crawl following several different strategies.
+In Paradoxical Effects in PageRank Incremental Computations we studied the way PageRank evolves during a crawl following several different strategies.
 The study required the computation of Kendall's τ on a large data set.

-UbiCrawler is a scalable, fault-tolerant and fully distributed web crawler, described in UbiCrawler: A scalable fully distributed web crawler (Software: Practice & Experience, 34(8):711-726, 2004).
+UbiCrawler is a scalable, fault-tolerant and fully distributed web crawler.
 The main features of UbiCrawler are platform independence, linear scalability, graceful degradation in the presence of faults, a very effective assignment function (based on consistent hashing) for partitioning the domain to crawl, and more in general the complete decentralization of every task.
 The classes computing consistent hashing are part of the LAW software.

-UbiCrawler (a joint effort of the LAW and of the Istituto di Informatica e Telematica of the italian National Council of Research) is not distributed publicly, but it is still used from time to time by the LAW to gather new dataset.
+UbiCrawler (a joint effort of the LAW and of the Istituto di Informatica e Telematica of the italian National Council of Research) is not distributed publicly, on the other hand, BUbiNG is our new crawler released as open-source.

 WebGraph is a framework to study the web graph.
 It provides simple ways to manage very large graphs, exploiting modern compression techniques.
 Using WebGraph is as easy as installing a few jar files and downloading a data set.
 This makes studying phenomena such as PageRank, distribution of graph properties of the web graph, etc. very easy.